babetke/different-method/DDCSP.md

 **Minorities in Biological Research (MBR)**

-I am an organizing member of the [Minorities in Biological Research Program](https://minoritiesinbiologicalresearch.weebly.com) at the University of Texas at Austin.
+I was an organizing member of the [Minorities in Biological Research Program](https://minoritiesinbiologicalresearch.weebly.com) at the University of Texas at Austin.
 MBR is a program intended to provide information to undergraduate students of underrepresented groups relating to preparing for graduate school or a career in research.
 I assist with the organizing of workshops and the development of content such as handouts.
 In March of 2021, I presented on the graduate panel to show students my path to graduate school.

 **Mentorship**